sje30/lse/lse-eglen.md

 solutions for compliance.
 Publishers may be hoping that most authors will still prefer to take the gold route to open access, so that the 'version of record' (VOR) can be freely shared in most cases, rather than the AAM.
-However, the route to gold is looking increasinly expensive, with few mechanisms to prevent their costs continuing to spiral upwards.
+However, the route to gold is looking increasingly expensive, with few mechanisms to prevent their costs continuing to increase.
 Even with 'publish and read' deals in place, and pledges of UKRI funds to support open access, funds are finite, and so an author cannot assume that funds will always be available.
 By contrast, no author-facing fees are required for green OA, making it a